Oladipo helps Pacers end Nets' 7-game win streak, 114-106

+"You might lose one game, you might lose two, three, but how you respond to the next game (is what matters)," he said.
+"It's a new game, it's a new day.
+All you got to do is just learn from the last games apply to the current game.
+It's easier than done, but the good teams can do it."

-Bojan Bogdanovic and Domantas Sabonis each added 17 point for the Pacers, who had lost their previous two.
+Bojan Bogdanovic and Domantas Sabonis each added 17 points for the Pacers.

+Indiana has played 77 straight games without losing three in a row.

+"You try to figure it out after two losses," McMillan said.
+"I thought tonight we did that."

-Rookie Rodions Kurucs scored a season-high 26 points for Brooklyn, and DeMarre Carroll added 16.
+Rookie Rodions Kurucs, a 2018 second-round draft pick, continued his stellar improvement with a season-high 26 points for Brooklyn, and DeMarre Carroll added 16.

-The Nets struggled in the first half before turning things around late in the second half.
+The Nets struggled in the first half, giving up 37 points in the first quarter, before turning things around late in the second half.

+"We could really never stop them," Nets coach Kenny Atkinson said.
+"We didn't stop them all night."

 Bogdanovic then hit a 3-pointer that extended the lead to 109-104.